top of page

 How long does an assessment take?

 How much does a Psychoeducational Assessment cost?
-Is Assessment covered by my employers benefits plan?

-Assessment for a Learning Disability (AB Ed. code "54"), or Giftedness (AB Ed code "80", GATE program assessment, etc.) is billed at 12 hours ($2760).
+• Assessment for a Learning Disability (AB Ed. code "54"), or Giftedness (AB Ed code "80", GATE program assessment, etc.) is billed at 12 hours ($3000) and includes testing of both intellectual ability and academic achievement.

 What documentation will I receive upon completion of the assessment?